2014 Show - April 5th & 6th

 The show has grown to be one of Canada's best known wildlife woodcarving competitions and has been featured in the US publication "Wildfowl Carving Magazine" for the past four years.
 In recent years, the show has been expanded to include a woodturning competition as well as including many commercial booths featuring the Island's top wildlife artists.
 The show attracts many popular BC wildlife artists, photographers and sculptors as well as giving talented carvers and turners from across the Pacific Northwest and Canada a venue to display their work and compete among each other for ribbons and cash prizes.

 The show is held at the Mary Winspear Centre in Sidney, in early April each year.
 This is one of the largest wildlife art shows in BC and features the provinces foremost wildlife artists and photographers.
 Wildlife woodcarvers from across Canada and the US will compete for ribbons and cash awards and many of their carvings will be offered for sale.
 The woodturning competition added to the show in 2011 attracts top wood turners from across the region.

-The show will have silent and live auctions, wildlife art and photography, bronze sculpture, wildlife woodcarvings, decorative and functional wood turnings, fish carvings, along with demonstrations and the opportunity to meet fellow carvers.
+The show will have a silent auction - Saturday 7pm and live auctions, wildlife art and photography, bronze sculpture, wildlife woodcarvings, decorative and functional wood turnings, fish carvings, along with demonstrations and the opportunity to meet fellow carvers.
 Admission to the show is $5 per person.

 Each year two seminars are run, one for carvers and one for painters.
 For more information on this years seminars please see the seminar page.